 - 1. Progression in the Program

-- 2. P&A evaluations
+- 2. Progress and Advancement (P&A) evaluations

 - 3. Graduation

 - 4. The Program's self-study report

 - 5. Post graduation licensure

 - 6. Administrative warning

-Each student will be required to meet with their advisor to review the professional performance evaluation and must sign the checklist to indicate that they have been counseled.
-If a student receives two consecutive evaluations of unsatisfactory professionalism, a professionalism
+Each student will be required to meet with their advisor quarterly to review the professionalism assessment form and must sign the form indicating that they have been counseled.
+If a student receives two consecutive evaluations of unsatisfactory professionalism, a P&A meeting will be called to discuss student's professionalism standing in the program.